contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Improved the behaviour of enchanting a hook's lines (using either (enchant:) or (line-style:)) when those lines contain macros or links, sometimes causing those elements to be excluded from the enchantment, or falsely considered to be lines on their own.
  * Fixed a bug where `(replace:)` targeting `?passage's lines` (and similar such code) wouldn't replace the line that itself was on, unless some text was before it in the line.
  * The `it` identifier is now cleared (to the default value of 0) whenever the player changes passages.
+ * Fixed a bug where metadata macros (`(storylet:)`, `(metadata:)` and the like) wouldn't work at all if their macro names weren't entirely in lowercase with no dashes or underscores (which is not the case for other macros).
  * Fixed a bug where using a custom macro in a `(storylet:)` lambda would cause Debug Mode to constantly reload the Storylets and Variables panels, hurting performance.
  * Fixed a bug where single errors would sometimes be listed multiple times in Debug Mode's error log.
  * `(mouseover:)` and `(mouseout:)` enchanted elements (including those enchanted using variants of those macros) now have a tabindex attribute as well.